-If you are thinking about applying to Kenyon College, the regular decision application deadline is January 15 and there is no application fee, which means it is free to apply.
+If you want to apply to Kenyon College, the deadline for Fall 2023 admissions is January 15 and there is no application fee, which means it is free to apply.

 |Admissions Test Policy||Not optional and are considered|

 The early decision acceptance rate at Kenyon College is 62%, compared to an overall acceptance rate of 37%.
-Last year, Kenyon College admitted 252 of the 407 students who applied early decison.
+Last year, Kenyon College admitted 252 of the 407 students who applied early decision.

-Kenyon College is an extremely difficult school to get into.
-Kenyon College evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny or waitlist.
+Getting into Kenyon College is extremely difficult.
+Kenyon College evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

 Schools that are extremely difficult to get into, like Kenyon College, accept fewer than 30% of all applicants.
 At least 75% of admitted students have GPAs in the top 10% of their high school class and scored over 1310 on the SAT or over 29 on the ACT.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are are most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the areas where you shine.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college has a different way of determining which factors are given the most weight when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the areas where you stand out.

 |Academic GPA||Very Important|